10-day itinerary by train

 - Day 2 – Amsterdam

 - Day 7 – Milan

 Keep reading for more details on what to see and how to travel between these amazing destinations.

 Whether you live in London or are just passing through the English capital, its superb network of rail connections makes it the best place to start your 10-day itinerary by train through Europe.
 If you're coming from afar, perhaps you'd like to take a few days exploring London, a city which offers everything from world-class museums to underground music clubs, historical landmarks and lush public parks.

 Once ready to kick off your 10 days in Europe, make for King's Cross St. Pancras station to board the Eurostar to our first destination: Bruges.
-The train from London to Bruges takes just over 3 hours with a transfer through Brussels, so if you set off in the morning from London you should be in Bruges by lunchtime, leaving you the afternoon to walk around Bruges' well-preserved medieval old town.
+The train from London to Bruges takes just over three hours with a transfer through Brussels, so if you set off in the morning from London you should be in Bruges by lunchtime, leaving you the afternoon to walk around Bruges' well-preserved medieval old town.
 Don't worry about losing your sense of direction in Bruges, as its many pedestrian-friendly streets seem to be packed with beautiful old houses, quaint churches, canals, and chocolate shops.
 It's a great city to walk around and get lost in, particularly around the medieval city walls and canals, which are also a fine spot for an evening drink and meal.